Denials

 • You have several active loans with other lenders

-• You’ve had late or returned payments on a previous Possible Loan
+• You've had late or returned payments on a previous Possible product

 • We were unable to verify your identity

-• Your bank account is shared with someone who already has an active Possible Loan
+• Your bank account is shared with someone who already has an active Possible product

 • A duplicate Possible account was found and must be removed